input-output-hk/partner-chains/docs/intro.md

 #### Native Token Reserve Management
 Please refer to
 [native-token-reserve-management.md](./developer-guides/native-token-reserve-management.md) for
-details o how to setting up and maintaining a native token reserve on Cardano to  be used with a partner chain.
+details on how to setting up and maintaining a native token reserve on Cardano to  be used with a partner chain.

 ### Rust Docs